How Exercise Can Increase Longevity, From An Orthopedic Surgeon

 So, fitness appears to influence longevity and living better, but how that aerobic fitness is achieved and maintained matters too!
 It is possible to achieve a desired level of fitness without crushing yourself every day.
 Think of it as moving more and moving more often.

-Perhaps not surprisingly, the authors of one study found that the fittest among us had the lowest BMI (body mass index).
+Perhaps not surprisingly, the authors of one study found that the fittest among us had the lowest BMI1 (body mass index).
 But they found that the fittest had higher cholesterol and LDL readings, too.
 Hmm.

 Your cholesterol number in isolation is not the best predictor of cardiac disease or heart attacks.
 People with normal cholesterol levels are dying of heart attacks, and people with cholesterol levels above 200 mg/dl aren't.
 Our bodies are very complex organisms.